sarchlab/mgpusim/doc/prepare_benchmarks.md

 }
 ```

 The `NewBenchmark` function takes 1 argument, injecting the dependecy of the GPU driver.
 After setting the driver, the benchmark load the hsaco file with `Asset` function.
-The `Asset` function requires the file name the same as the HSACO file when you wrap it with `go-bindata`.
-The `Asset` function is equivalent to use Go native file manipulation functions to load all bytes into a buffer.
+The `Asset` function requires the file name the same as the HSACO file.
+The `Asset` function is equivalent to loading all bytes of the file into a buffer.
 Finally, we extract the kernel binary with `kernels.LoadProgramFromMemory` function.
-The first argument is the HSACO buffer and the second argument is the name of the kernel.
-Note that an HSACO file may have multiple kernels compiled.
+The first argument is the raw HSACO buffer and the second argument is the name of the kernel.
+Note that an HSACO file may include multiple kernels compiled.
 Using `LoadProgramFromMemory` function allows you to extract each individual function.
 However, for the kernels compiled from assembly, the kernel name information is not packed into the HSACO file.
 You can set the kernel name argument to be an empty string.

 All the `Benchmark` struct must provide a `Run` function, so that the runner can start the simulation.
 Usually, `Run` is composed of two steps, initializing the GPU memory and run the kernel.